-The Hebrew and Jewish Studies Unit and the Oxford Centre for Hebrew and Jewish Studies are both housed in the Clarendon Building on Walton Street, which also houses the Leopold Muller Memorial Library.
+The Hebrew and Jewish Studies Unit and the Oxford Centre for Hebrew and Jewish Studies are both housed in the Clarendon Institute on Walton Street, which also houses the Leopold Muller Memorial Library.

 Reflecting the interdisciplinary nature of the field, teaching and research staff belong to various faculties, including Oriental Studies, Modern Languages and Literature, History, Theology, and Classics.
 The Centre sponsors a broad range of seminars, lectures and workshops each year, in addition to the Oxford Seminars in Advanced Jewish Studies, and welcomes visiting scholars from all over the world.